 The last 10 years have been favorable for stocks.
 The S&P 500 has risen at a 13% annualized rate.
-The best performing ETFs in specific categories have done much better.
+The best-performing ETFs in specific categories have done much better.
 What are the best performing ETFs of the last 10 years?
 What are likely to be the best performing ETFs in the next 10 years?

 - The trade war between the U. S. and China in 2018.

-According to FactSet, S&P 500 company earnings have risen from 2.7-fold from $61.95 a share in 2009 to a forecast of $167.87 a share in 2019.
+According to FactSet, S&P 500 company earnings have risen 2.2 fold from $101.73 a share to $218.82 a share during the ten years ending on June 30, 2022.

 So, what are the best performing ETFs in the last 10 years?

 Best Performing ETFs of Last 10 Years: Leveraged Equity